ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

     endpoint =
     ```

-  2. Using the COS credential and endpoint, fill in the following fields:
+  6. Using the COS credential and endpoint, fill in the following fields:

     ```
     access_key_id = <access_key_id>
     secret_access_key = <secret_access_key>
-    endpoint = <bucket endpoint from above>
+    endpoint = <bucket endpoint>
     ```

 ## Verify the migration source and target are properly configured